Cloud Cost Management FAQ

 Resources without proper tagging for attribution

-CerteroX for Cloud provides unified visibility across AWS, Azure, Google Cloud Platform, Alibaba Cloud, and Kubernetes environments, normalizing data into consistent formats for analysis.
+CerteroX Cloud Management delivers unified visibility across AWS, Azure, Google Cloud, Oracle Cloud, and Kubernetes environments — normalising data into consistent formats for cross-cloud analysis.

 What is cloud rightsizing?

 Rightsizing is the process of matching cloud resource sizes to actual workload requirements.
-It's one of the most impactful optimization strategies, typically delivering 20-40% savings on compute costs.
+It is one of the most impactful optimisation strategies and typically delivers 20–40% savings on compute.

 How rightsizing works:

-Monitor resource utilization (CPU, memory, storage, network) over time
+Monitor resource utilisation (CPU, memory, storage, network) over time

 Identify resources running significantly below capacity

-Recommend smaller instance types that match actual needs
+Recommend smaller instance types that match actual need

 Implement changes with appropriate testing and validation